d1One/NIPatcher/README.md

 # NIPatcher
 Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software, **only supporting Maschine for now.**

-Tested in Maschine v2.17 only (but should work on most modern recent versions)
+Tested with Maschine v2.17 only!

 # Features
 ## GUI